RoboticsZ12/Robotic_Vision_SLAM/SLAM/MATLAB_Own_Implementation/DESCRIPTION.md

 % end
 ````

 As previously stated, this will cancel the download of the MATLAB data.
 Now, I must incorporate the data that I acquired to the MATLAB code.
 To do this, I need to change the "ImageFolder" variable to the designated location on my own device.
 The original code can be seen commented out, and the modified code with the modified path can be seen below.
+To run your own images, change the image folder file to the file that has your own images.

 ````
 % imageFolder = fullfile('C:\Users\zgeorgi\Documents\RB_images\RB\vision\');